pr0h0/bpl/README.md

 To run examples just run `npm run start:file examples/<name of the example>`

+## Syntax highlighting

+Syntax highlighting is available for Visual Studio Code, you can enable it by running `npm run install:vscode` and then restart Visual Studio Code
+It's still incomplete and hopefully it will be improved in future, but currently have some basic syntax highlighting

 ## How to contribute?

 You can contribute by creating issues, pull requests or by creating new examples